 Seriously, at first, especially if you’re brand new and Google doesn’t know who you are yet, DAILY — for at least 2 weeks.
 Then 2-3 times a week.
 Once your analytics tell you that Google is the main source driving traffic to your website, they you can go down to once a week.

 Share every blog post on your social networks.
-WordPress has a free plugin called JetPack with a feature, Publicize, that automatically shares your posts on Facebook, Twitter, your personal LinkedIn and tumblr (if you determine that you want to reach millennials – they still use tumblr.)
+WordPress has a free plugin called JetPack with a feature, Publicize, that automatically shares your posts to your Facebook business page, Twitter, your personal LinkedIn and tumblr (if you determine that you want to reach millennials – they still use tumblr.)
 Use Dlvr.it to automate posting to your LinkedIn Business Page.

 Here’s a tip to help with SEO: